 It’s one thing to tell you “how” to fuel your performance in the gym.
-I’ve got tons of free resources for you on this (Instagram posts, blogs) and paid content (premium 1:1 coaching for high level gymnasts or my course The Balanced Gymnast Course for a really comprehensive education—launching again soon!). ⠀
+I’ve got tons of free resources for you on gymnast nutrition (Instagram posts, blogs) and paid content (premium 1:1 coaching for high-level gymnasts or my course The Balanced Gymnast Course® for a truly comprehensive education—stay tuned for the next launch!). ⠀

-Some gyms don’t allow any food or beverage except water for 4+ hour practices, which is misguided at best and represents a fundamental misunderstanding of exercise physiology and energy expenditure.
-This is something that goes back to the coaches and club owners and stems from a lack of education.
+Some gyms don’t allow any food or beverage except water for 4+ hour practices.
+This is misguided at best and represents a fundamental misunderstanding of exercise physiology and energy expenditure.
+It is something that goes back to the coaches and club owners and stems from a lack of education.
 I’d love to help empower them to create a culture of optimized performance nutrition.

-But, for most of you who are able to bring food and drink to gym, why is your gymnast not taking advantage of this distinct performance enhancing tool?
+But, for most of you who can bring food and drink to gym, why is your gymnast not taking advantage of this distinct performance-enhancing tool?

--Your gymnast is worried about weight gain or “looking fat in a leotard” they don’t want to eat or drink anything before practice.
+So they don’t want to eat or drink anything before practice.
 Maybe her coaches weigh the gymnasts before practice (SO INAPPROPRIATE) and there’s punishment if the number on the scale deviates from what they want.
-I cannot stress how inappropriate this behavior is; a coach is not equipped to make health care decisions based on their gymnast’s weight.
-This kind of judgment is reserved for the pediatrician or registered dietitian nutritionist, who both understand growth/development, energy needs, etc. Together, with the coaches, they can evaluate a gymnast and decide if her body composition is hindering performance, but weight alone cannot tell the full picture.
+I cannot stress how inappropriate this behavior is.
+A coach is not equipped to make health care decisions based on their gymnast’s weight.
+This kind of judgment is reserved for the pediatrician or registered dietitian nutritionist.
+Both of whom understand growth/development, energy needs, etc. Together, with the coaches, they can evaluate a gymnast and decide if her body composition is hindering performance.
+But weight alone cannot tell the full picture.

--Maybe your gymnast is eating before her workout, but she’s choosing the wrong foods.
-I say “wrong foods” not to mean good or bad in terms of nutritional value but choosing the wrong kind of macronutrient that will not provide the appropriate fuel release for body during exercise.
+Maybe your gymnast is eating before her workout, but she’s choosing the wrong foods.
+I say “wrong foods” not to mean good or bad in terms of nutritional value.
+But in choosing the wrong kind of macronutrient that will not provide the appropriate fuel release for the body during exercise.

--Maybe your gymnast struggles with “nervous stomach” (irritable bowel syndrome-like symptoms) and she is worried she’ll have a bowel movement during a workout.
-Some gymnasts may even get sudden diarrhea from nerves, especially before competitions which not only produces a lot of anxiety but can lead to under fueling and dehydration.
+Maybe your gymnast struggles with “nervous stomach” (irritable bowel syndrome-like symptoms).
+Perhaps she is worried she’ll have a bowel movement during a workout.
+Some gymnasts may even get sudden diarrhea from nerves, especially before competitions.
+This not only produces a lot of anxiety but can lead to under-fueling and dehydration.
 Other gymnasts may get nauseous and feel like they’re going to vomit which precludes eating anything before practice or competition.
-All of these gastrointestinal issues can be manifestation of anxiety which is a HUGE reason why I’m a fan of counseling and cognitive behavioral therapy (just a kind of counseling, not scary!) to help realign their thoughts, beliefs, and actions.
+All of these gastrointestinal issues can be the manifestation of anxiety.
+I’m a HUGE fan of counseling and cognitive behavioral therapy (just a kind of counseling, not scary!) to help realign their thoughts, beliefs, and actions.
 The gut houses what we call the “enteric nervous system” which is like the second brain.
 We’ve all experienced “butterflies” or even upset stomach in nerve-wracking or highly stressful situations.

-Or, your gymnast has never eaten before practice and thus thinks they are “invincible” thus don’t see the value or need to eat before practice.
-Adolescent herd-mentality can exacerbate this.
-If none of the gymnasts eat before practice, yours will likely not want to as to not be “singled out”.
+Or, your gymnast has never eaten before practice and thus thinks they are “invincible”.
+They don’t see the value or need to eat before practice.
+Adolescent herd mentality can exacerbate this.
+If none of the gymnasts eat before practice, yours will likely not want to so they are not “singled out”.
 Regardless, if your gymnast is not fueling and hydrating before practice, they’re missing out on both performance and recovery benefits.
 How much better would your gymnast be if she showed up to practice every day fueled and hydrated. ⠀

 Fueling the workout is something you as a parent or coach CAN impress upon your gymnast to help improve their performance in the gym and recovery post-workout.
 If your athlete is serious about her training, then you need to start incorporating some fuel and hydration pre and intra workout for workouts over 2+ hours.

-A realistic meal and snack schedule for the high-level gymnast could look like the following:
+A realistic meal and snack schedule for the high-level gymnast with longer training sessions could look like the following:

 Breakfast: 6:30AM (Moderate-High Intensity Plate; watch fiber/fat content as to not slow digestion too much)